qarmin/czkawka/README.md

 | Czkawka GTK GUI Release |  |

 Differences should be more visible when using slower processor or faster disk.

+## How it works?
+### Duplicate Finder
+The only required parameter for checking duplicates is included folders `-i`.
+This parameter validates provided folders - which must have absolute path(without ~ and other similar symbols at the beginning), not contains *(wildcard), be dir(not file or symlink), exists.
+Later same things are done with excluded folders `-e`.

+Next, this included and excluded folders are optimized due to tree structure of file system:
+- Folders which contains another folders are combined(separately for included and excluded) - `/home/pulpet` and `/home/pulpet/a` are combined to `/home/pulpet`
+- Included folders which are located inside excluded ones are delete - Included folder `/etc/tomcat/` is deleted because excluded folder is `/etc/`
+- Non existed directories are being removed
+- Excluded path which are outside included path are deleted - Excluded path `/etc/` is removed if included path is `/home/` If after optimization there is no included folders, then program ends with non zero value(TODO, this should be handled by returning value).

+Next with provided by user minimal size of checked size `-s`, program checks recursively(TODO should be an option to turn off a recursion) included folders and checks files by sizes and put it files with same sizes to different boxes.
+Next boxes which contains only one element are removed because files inside are not duplicated.

+Next by default also is checked hash to be sure that files with equal size are identical.

 ## License
 Code is distributed under MIT license.